wazo-platform/wazo-platform.org/website/uc-doc/administration/callerid.md

 This option may also be enabled on specific SIP trunks, instead of globally.

-### Trunk CallerID
+### Trunk Caller ID

-The endpoint trunk's `caller_id` option overwrites the incoming CallerID.
-Usually, this options is left blank to leave the incoming CallerID untouched.
+The endpoint trunk's `caller_id` option overwrites the incoming Caller ID.
+Usually, this options is left blank to leave the incoming Caller ID untouched.

-### CallerID number normalization
+### Caller ID number normalization

 See [Incoming caller number display](/uc-doc/installation/postinstall#callerid-num-normalization) for details.

-### Incoming Call CallerID
+### Incoming Call Caller ID

-The Incoming Call's `caller_id_mode` can prepend, append or overwrite the incoming CallerID.
+The Incoming Call's `caller_id_mode` can prepend, append or overwrite the incoming Caller ID.

 ### Reverse Lookup

-Reverse lookup is the operation of finding the CallerID name from the CallerID number.
+Reverse lookup is the operation of finding the Caller ID name from the Caller ID number.
 Wazo can lookup this information in multiple sources.

-This operation is only triggered when the incoming CallerID has no CallerID name or when the CallerID name equals the CallerID number.
+This operation is only triggered when the incoming Caller ID has no Caller ID name or when the Caller ID name equals the Caller ID number.